CyberSecuriTim/ad-gpo-deployment/README.md

 <h3> STEP 1.6: Deploy the GPO </h3>

 - Login to the Domain client with an account that has Domain Admin privileges.
-   - Run the command prompt or powershell as an administrator and run the following command:
+   - Run the command prompt or PowerShell as an administrator and run the following command:
      - "gpupdate /force" to force the GPO to be deployed to this client
      - Alternatively, you could wait for the GPO to be applied automatically.